Maze and Rock Art

 We have numerous historical examples of how the ancients expressed the hazardous underworld journey.
 Summarizing their inferences shows that the passage through the underworld was tricky and treacherous.
 There was no clear way forward, and no clear way back, it was a maze!
 And, in every turn, hungry beasts are hiding to devour the lonely soul on its way to salvation.
-It was the last test, and only the brave and righteous souls defeated the dangers awaiting them in their voyage through the daunting underworld.
+It was the last test before oblivion, and only the brave and righteous souls defeated the dangers awaiting them in their voyage through the daunting underworld.

 The Maze and the tri-finger Rock Art